walkerlj0/sauce_school_codelab/README.md

 export PATH=$PATH:$HOME/go/bin
 ```

 4. The project setup is labeled sauce_school_codelab.
 Within it you should see the folders tools/site.
-Inside of /site, you have a separate 'codelab' for each course (this is because each course will have it's own 'codelabs' landing page with several modules? subject to change)
+Inside of /site, you have a separate 'codelab' for each course (this is because each course will have it's own 'codelabs' landing page with several modules. ??subject to change per design decision)

 5. To run a local copy, make sure that you have a markdown file. **!IMPORTANT at the top of the .md file , you need to have project information with the id- this is what your file generated for the codelab will be named. set it to the same name as your project directory (see below)of your codelab** (see below).
 Each codelab means a new landing page- each codelab is a course, with several lessons in it.
 Some examples name of 'codelab' directories include 'site/SeleniumJS' and site/Selenium Java'.
 Now run the command `claat export <filename.md>` to export it to a new directory with a .json file and index.html.